Chart Color Schemes

 Ashburton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified 14 projects that could affect the region.
-Notable initiatives include Ashburton Place, formerly known as Ashburton Shopping Centre; Ashburton Baptist Church Redevelopment; Glen Iris Community Health Hub; and Ashburton Village Precinct Structure Plan within the Ashburton Activity Centre.
-The following list details those most likely to have a significant influence.
+Notable projects include Ashburton Place (former Ashburton Shopping Centre site), Ashburton Baptist Church Redevelopment, Glen Iris Community Health Hub, and Ashburton Village Precinct Structure Plan (Ashburton Activity Centre).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.